AuroraAmissa/ProjectUnison/content/ch2-basics/characters-origins.md

 ::::: {.sidebar}
 #### Optional Rule: Free Development

-In some settings (such as those of the Chinese cultivation, or Japanese isekai genres), characters can easily develop their innate traits, changing physically and spiritually as the story progresses.
-The GM may choose to waive the GM approval requirement for essence traits, innate traits, or both before the game begins.
+In some settings (such as those of the Chinese cultivation, or Japanese isekai genres), characters can easily change physically as they develop their powers.
+The GM may choose to waive the GM approval requirement for innate traits.
 :::::

 ## Creature Type